cellml/libcellml/docs/tutorials/tutorial6/outline6.rst

 hence, a "voltage-controlled ion gate".
 In this tutorial we will explore how a channel such as that made in Tutorial 5 can include another level of
-control: the rate constants (:math:`\alpha_n` and :math:`\beta_n`) used earlier are now functions of voltage themselves.  **TODO check this is to be recommended?** We will also show how an *environment* component can be used to ensure that all components are modelled synchronously.
+control: the rate constants (:math:`\alpha_n` and :math:`\beta_n`) used earlier are now functions of voltage themselves.
+This is the situation in a potassium channel, the theory of which is described in :ref:`A model of a potassium channel<theory_potassiumchannel>`.

+**TODO check this is to be recommended?** We will also show how an *environment* component can be used to ensure that the independent variables in the model are shared consistently between components.

 C++ instructions
 ----------------